When parents with multiple children divorce, do the courts ever split custody and separate the sibling?

 While it is possible, unless there are extenuating circumstances, the court won’t separate siblings.
 In the wake of divorce, children are vulnerable enough, and most judges are hesitant to do anything that may increase that.

 On its own accord, the court will rarely separate siblings.
 That doesn’t mean no judge will order this type of arrangement.

 However, in these situations, it falls to the parents to present a convincing argument that this truly represents the best interest of the children in question.
 Judges typically won’t order split custody simply because it suits the parents.

 One instance when the court may agree to separate siblings is in cases of antagonistic relationships.
-For example, if a brother and a sister are unable to coexist in a single setting, the court may divide them.
+For example, if a brother and a sister are unable to coexist in a single setting, the court may keep them apart.

-We’re not talking about run of the sibling rivalry, a brother pestering a sister, or occasional fights.
-All kids go through phases, and all sibling relationships have some strife.
+We’re not talking about run-of-the-mill sibling rivalry here.
+Not a brother pestering a sister, or occasional spats.
+That happens, all sibling relationships have some strife.

-These are often situations where one sibling is abusive towards another.
+These are, however, situations where one sibling is abusive towards another.
 Perhaps mental health issues play a part.
 Whatever the reasons, there likely must be a significant potential risk to one child.

 If this is the case, a judge may agree to separate siblings if one parent is better suited to cope with these needs.
 When it comes to cases like this, it’s best to consult a therapist or other mental health professional.

 Related Reading: What are the Odds of Getting Primary Custody?